Skip to content

 The acronym SMART stands for:

-Specific - You should be clear when discussing your B2B sales goals for growing your business with your team.
-For example, you could say, 'we're going to use a script-based sales strategy to help expand our outbound lead generation efforts and grow our customer base.'
+For example, you could say, ‘We’re going to use a script-based sales strategy to help expand our outbound lead generation efforts and grow our customer base.’

-Realistic - Every goal must support your current sales strategy and business goals.
 Suppose your company has only ever sold on LinkedIn, and now you want to expand to Facebook.
-In that case, you shouldn't aim to achieve the same monthly sales goals, whether it's opportunities entering the pipeline or revenue generated from closed-won deals.
+In that case, you shouldn’t aim to achieve the same monthly sales goals, whether it’s opportunities entering the pipeline or revenue generated from closed-won deals.

-Time-bound - Each sales goal and objective needs an expected end date.
-This ensures your team is working toward larger goals and growth - not just a single milestone.
-Aim to set yearly, monthly and quarterly goals that align with each other.
+Each sales goal and objective needs an expected end date.
+This ensures your team works toward larger goals and growth - not just a single milestone.

 Have one main revenue goal, supported by smaller actionable goals that help you to reach your sales target.